 So SoA’s “elevator pitch” could be “The Atom meets John Carter of Mars,” which was a GREAT movie that Disney didn’t know what to do with.

 The story was successful enough to get 3 additional specials, the third with art by Pat Broderick and Dennis Janke.
 For whatever reason it never took off for an ongoing series, SoA is available in an out of print trade and the individual issues should be had for $1 or less each, though the Specials are a little trickier to find.
-I have heard references to this series being “Sort of the Atom” as most of the series is about The Atom acting very un-Atom-y.
+I have heard references to this series being “Sort of the Atom” as I said most of the series is about The Atom acting very un-Atom-y.

 There was an adaptation of the series on DC Nation and on The Brave and The Bold and I think Brandon Routh would bring a lot of charm to the story on an adaptation on DC’s Legends of Tomorrow.
-By the way, he is great as Ray Palmer but it could do with a little less Iron Man.
+By the way, he is great as Ray Palmer but could do with a little less Iron Man.

 When contacting author (and fellow comic book geek) Brad Meltzer on Facebook about this series and the developments of this series on the events of his series Identity Crisis (art by Rags Morales) he responded with, “Love that series.”